Hasan-Shkoukani/charti/README.md

 1. You enter a prompt (either text or code).
 2. It’s sent to the backend (`/api/gemini/generate`).
-3. The Gemini API processes it and returns flowchart structure.
+3. The Gemini API processes it and returns diagram structure.
 4. The frontend renders it using React Flow.
 5. You can download the result as a PNG image.